Camelus knoblochi

 Camelus knoblochi is an extinct species of camel that inhabited Eurasia during the Pleistocene epoch.
 One of the largest known camel species, its range spanned from Eastern Europe to Northern China.

 History of discovery

 The earliest remains of the species were collected from the Volga region of Russia.
-The species was first recognised as distinct species in an 1880 paper by I. S. Poliakov, but this was never published.
-The species was properly named in 1901 by A. Nehring, based on a fossil skull and lower jaws collected at the Luchka locality in the lower Volga, with the species name being after Alexander Knobloch, a factory owner in the nearby town of Sarepta interested in fossils who sent the skull in 1880 to the Zoological museum of St. Petersburg.
+The species was first recognised as distinct in an 1880 paper by I. S. Poliakov, but this was never published.
+The species was properly named in 1901 by Alfred Nehring, based on a fossil skull and lower jaws collected at the Luchka locality in the lower Volga, with the species name being after Alexander Knobloch, a factory owner in the nearby town of Sarepta interested in fossils who sent the skull in 1880 to the Zoological museum of St. Petersburg.

 Evolution

 Sequenced genomes of C. knoblochi suggests that while the species is distinct from the living Camelus ferus (wild Bactrian camel) at the nuclear genomic level, its mitochondrial genome diversity is nested within that of the wild Bactrian camel, likely as a result of interbreeding with that species.
 While clearly a genetically distinct species in its own right which is more closely related to both the living wild Bactrian camel and the domestric Bactrian camel (Camelus bactrianus) than to the dromedary, it forms an effective polytomy with the two living Bactrian camel species likely due to interbreeding between the species as well as the three species diverging from each other around the same time.
 Genome analysis indicates that all 3 species had been genetically distinct from each other for at least 400,000 years.

 Cladogram after Yuan et al. 2024:

 The earliest fossils of C. knoblochi date to the Middle Pleistocene.